temporalio/docker-builds/docker-readme/auto-setup.md

 `POSTGRES_TLS_ENABLED` (defaults to `false`)

+This variable specifies whether you are using TLS to connect to Postgres.

 `POSTGRES_TLS_DISABLE_HOST_VERIFICATION` (defaults to `false`)

+This variable specifies whether Postgres should skip host key verification (e.g., in case your hostnames have changed recently and you need to work around a false positive red flag).

 `POSTGRES_TLS_CERT_FILE` (defaults to unset)

+This variable specifies the path to your Postgres security certificate, if you are using TLS.

 `POSTGRES_TLS_KEY_FILE` (defaults to unset)

+This variable specifies the path to your Postgres security certificate key, if you are using TLS.

 `POSTGRES_TLS_CA_FILE` (defaults to unset)

+This variable specifies the path to your Postgres security certificate authority, if needed.

 `POSTGRES_TLS_SERVER_NAME` (defaults to unset)

+This variable specifies the host of your Postgres TLS server, if needed.

 ### Elasticsearch

 `ENABLE_ES` (defaults to `false`)

+This variable specifies whether you are using Elasticsearch.

 `ES_SCHEME` (defaults to `http`)

+This variable specifies how you are connecting to Elasticsearch.
+Allowed values are `http` and `https`.

 `ES_SEEDS` (defaults to unset)